ECONOMIC VALUE: Greater efficiency of care, with fewer office visits for patient and physician alike.5

 For people with chronic diseases like diabetes and heart conditions, managing their condition is a lifelong collaboration with healthcare teams.
-We've made the process easier with our CareLink® systems, which allow patients with certain insulin pumps and heart devices to download information captured by their device and transfer that data via a secure server to the CareLink website.
+We've made the process easier with our remote monitoring systems, which allow patients with certain insulin pumps and heart devices to download information captured by their device and transfer that data via a secure server to a website.
 This creates a seamless link so everyone has the information needed to make smart, timely healthcare decisions.
 Here are two examples:

 A key goal in managing chronic disease is to catch new developments early — so doctors and patients can make medical or lifestyle changes before conditions worsen and require more complex and costly treatments.
 Heart failure is a prime example.
-It's the single most costly medical expense in the Unites States, according to the American Heart Association, and results in more than 1.1 million hospital admissions every year.1,2
+Every year, an estimated 30,000 Australians are diagnosed with heart failure.

 Many of our heart devices help failing hearts pump better, but a patient's condition can still worsen.
-One sign of worsening heart failure is fluid build-up in the thoracic cavity.3 So we developed OptiVol® Fluid Status Monitoring and built it into many of our cardiac devices to detect fluid build-up.4 If a heart failure patient's fluid build-up reaches a certain threshold, the doctor sees this trend on a report and identifies those patients at risk for worsening heart failure.
+One sign of worsening heart failure is fluid build-up in the thoracic cavity.3 So we developed fluid status monitoring capability and built it into many of our wireless cardiac devices to detect fluid build-up.4 If a heart failure patient's fluid build-up reaches a certain threshold, the doctor sees this trend on a report and identifies those patients at risk for worsening heart failure.
 The doctor can recommend diet adjustments or alter medications.

 The Future Goal

-Today, our Carelink® system for diabetes allows patients with our insulin pump and continuous glucose monitoring system (CGM) to see glucose trend reports and share them with their care teams.
-Tomorrow, our goal is to use the CareLink system to potentially give everyone on a patient's care team access to real-time glucose therapy information.
+Today, our remote monitoring system for diabetes allows patients with our insulin pump and continuous glucose monitoring system (CGM) to see glucose trend reports and share them with their care teams.
+Tomorrow, our goal is to use the remote monitoring system to potentially give everyone on a patient's care team access to real-time glucose therapy information.

 We're currently in early-stage development, with the goal of having information sent in real time from a patient's CGM-equipped insulin pump to caregivers and medical professionals, which could help avoid potentially life-threatening high or low glucose conditions, and help better manage the patient's diabetes.